EECS150/asic_labs_fa21/lab3/spec.md

 Open the Makefile to see the available targets that you can run.
 You don’t have to know all of these for now.
-The Makefile provides shorthands to various HAMMER commands for synthesis, placement-and-routing, or simulation.
+The Makefile provides shorthands to various Hammer commands for synthesis, placement-and-routing, or simulation.
 Read [Hammer-Flow](https://hammer-vlsi.readthedocs.io/en/latest/Hammer-Flow/index.html) if you want to get more detail.

-To start the synthesis process of the GCD module you just analyzed, the first step is to make HAMMER generate the necessary supplement Makefile (`build/hammer.d`).
+To start the synthesis process of the GCD module you just analyzed, the first step is to make Hammer generate the necessary supplement Makefile (`build/hammer.d`).
 To do so, type the following command in the lab directory:

     make buildfile